Gram-S/DatabaseFinal/readme.md

   Let r1 and r2 be a reaction score for ptm1 and ptm2 respectively
   Then the spearman score between ptm1 and ptm2 is: min(r1, r2) / max(r1, r2)

-This function has no mathmatical significance, but it perserves 3 traits from the dataset that would be created in the source material.
-A ptm pair that contains 2 of the same ptm has a score of 1, its bounds from 0 to 1, as well as shrinking depending on much larger one number is compared to the other.
+This function has no mathmatical significance, but it perserves 2 traits from the dataset that would be created in the source material other than the bounds (0 to 1) and distance traits (bigger distance = smaller) as stated above.
+- A ptm pair that contains 2 of the same ptm has a score of 1.
+- PTM1 and PTM2 have the same spearman score as PTM2 and PTM1 (order doesn't matter).
+This is because they originally come from a symmetrical matrix (can be viewed on the P2Ppipeline(key).png figure).